Axelle Red: 2020s

 Somewhat different from her repertoire, in 2022 Red released a Christmas album with covers.
 The album contains soulful versions of songs like "Let It Snow" and "Little Drummer Boy", but above all she focussed on less common songs.
 The album was followed by a winter tour, and the 2022 Night of the Proms also featured Axelle Red, next to Nik Kershaw and Kool & the Gang.

 In 2023, a new tour in Belgium celebrates her thirty-year career, and features mostly best-of setlists.

+In 2026, Red became a coach on the twelfth season of The Voice Belgique.

 Social activities

 Since 1997, Axelle Red has been an ambassador for the United Nations Children's Fund (UNICEF), standing up for the rights of children and women in war-torn regions and developing countries.
 That same year she devoted herself to the Ottawa Convention against land mines and in the poverty-stricken Haiti.

 After being forced to flee the riots in the Democratic Republic of the Congo in June 2004, in July of that year Axelle campaigned in Niger with UNICEF against female circumcision and child marriages.

 Red travelled to the north of Senegal in 2005 for the French Oxfam/Agir Ici's campaign, "Make noise till Hong Kong".
 She spoke up for honest trade prices.
 At the European summit, Axelle officially asked José Manuel Barroso, chairman of the European Commission, to increase the budget for the development of the Third World countries.

 In 2007, Axelle visited poverty-stricken Sierra Leone for the UNICEF campaign "Together, saving 4 million babies", five years after the civil war.
 Sierra Leone has the largest child mortality in the world.
 In March 2007, Axelle spoke at the FIFDH (International Film Festival and Forum on Human Rights) in Geneva together with the Cambodian director, Rithy Panh, during a debate on prostitution.
 In December 2007, King Albert II presented her with the medal of Commandeur in de Kroonorde for her social commitment.

 In May 2008, the University of Hasselt awarded Axelle the honorary title of Doctor Honoris Causa for her social commitment as an artist and human rights' activist.
 On the occasion of International Women's Day, Axelle was guest speaker at the Council of Europe during a debate on domestic violence.

 As ambassador for Handicap International in 2022, she visited the organization's workshop in Colombia, where efforts are being made to clear the soil of land mines, inch by inch.